AnyBlok/anyblok-book/en/03_blok/02_extend_blok.md

 database.

-In our case if the *Room* blok state is ``installed`` in a database ``address.py`` will be imported otherwise all our code can be present but not used because the blok is uninstalled.
+In our case if the *Room* blok state is ``installed`` in a database ``address.py`` will be imported.
+Otherwise all our code will be present but not used because the blok is uninstalled.

-**Note:** When you need to know if a blok is installed, launch and anyblok_interpreter and query `registry.System.Blok`
+**Note:** When you need to know if a blok is installed, launch an anyblok_interpreter and query `registry.System.Blok`

 ```